rafkamicheldaou/foundation-model-stack/README.md

 ![image](https://github.com/user-attachments/assets/463dde6b-bdc6-49a0-acc5-e2b8afb48161)
 ## Structure and contents of this Repository

-* `HPML_Final` Colab notebook that contains: Initialization of the Bamba model architecture, and benchmarking code for both performance and accuracy.
+* `Benchmarking` Colab notebook that contains: Initialization of the Bamba model architecture, and benchmarking code for both performance and accuracy.
 The notebook is designed to run sequentially — each cell is arranged in the order of execution.
 You can open and run it in Google Colab with no additional setup.
 At the end of the notebook, we include benchmarking code that logs and visualizes key performance metrics, allowing for direct comparison across different configurations.

 * `GPT_Score` Colab notebook to evaluate the accuracy of our model outputs.
 This notebook uses GPTScore, a metric that computes the negative log-likelihood of a generated output given a reference — effectively measuring how fluent, coherent, and relevant the model's responses are.
 The notebook loads our model outputs and references, computes the GPTScore, and then visualizes the results through plots such as average and harmonic mean scores across different chunking strategies.